anntzer/pypi2pkgbuild/README.md

 - Supports wheels (if both a sdist and a wheel is available, prefer the former, except if `--prefer-wheel` is passed).
-- Resolves dependencies via installation in a temporary virtualenv, and also creates PKGBUILDs for those that are not available as official packages.
+- Resolves Python dependencies via installation in a temporary virtualenv, and also creates PKGBUILDs for those that are not available as official packages.
+- Resolves binary dependencies via `namcap` and adds them to the `depends` array if they are installed (thus, it is suggested to first install them as `--asdeps` and then let the generated PKGBUILD pick them up as dependencies).
 - Automatically tries to fetch a missing license file from Github, if applicable.
 - Automatically builds the package (with options given in `--makepkg=...`) and